JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 For example, Javk Wick the Rogue hoist his unconscious injured ally onto his shoulders to get them both to safety.
 The Narrator determines that picking up someones limp body and getting them to your shoulders is neither a "Trivial" or "Common" thing for the average person to do.
 The Narrator sets the Challenge Level at "Uncommon" (CL 2) using the Lift Skill.
 If the ally was instead conscious, the Narrator might only set the Challenge Level to "Common" (CL 1) as hoisting an unconscious limp is far harder than a conscious compliant one.

-## Attributes
+## Attribute

-Attributes represent the innate characteristics of a character.
+An Attribute represent the innate characteristics of a character.
 An attribute can go from level -2 to level 5.
 Each level corresponds with a narrative significance.

 | Attribute Level |                      Narrative Meaning                      |
 | :-------------: | :---------------------------------------------------------: |